-The following table provides information on the effects of derivative instruments on the Consolidated Statements of Operations and changes in AOCI and noncontrolling interest for Fiscal 2014, Fiscal 2013 and Fiscal 2012:
+The following table provides information on the effects of derivative instruments on the Consolidated Statements of Operations and changes in AOCI and noncontrolling interest for Fiscal 2015, Fiscal 2014 and Fiscal 2013:

-Gain (Loss) Recognized in AOCI and Noncontrolling Interest 2014 2013 2012 n (Loss OCI ai Intere Location of Gain (Loss) Reclassified from AOCI and Noncontrolling Interest into Income Cash Flow Hedges: 2014 2013 2012 2014 2013 2012 increst into income Propane contracts \$ 44,203 \$ 6,647 \$ (86,573) \$ 56,517 \$ (52,503) \$ (47,569) Cost of sales-propane G ain (Loss) I Recogr nized in Incor ne Location of of Gain (Loss) 2014 2013 2012 Recogniz ed in I ncome Derivatives Not Designated as Hedging Instruments: Propane contracts \$ (4,863) \$ 1,848 \$ (14,883) Cos st of sales- propa ne
+Gain Recognized in AOCI and Noncontrolling Interest A ı (Loss OCI aı Intere Location of Gain (Loss) Reclassified from AOCI and Noncontrolling 2015 2014 2013 2015 2014 2013 Interest into Income Cash Flow Hedges: Propane contracts \$ \$ 44,203 \$ 6,647 \$ 2,822 \$ 56,517 \$ (52,503) Cost of sales - propane ( Gain (Loss) F Recog nized in Incon ne (T. ) 2015 2014 2013 Location of Gain (Loss) Recognized in Income Derivatives Not Designated as Hedging Instruments: Propane contracts \$ (209,351) \$ (4,863) \$ 1,848 С ost of sales - prop oane

-For those derivative instruments accounted for as cash flow hedges, the amounts of derivative gains or losses representing ineffectiveness, and the amounts of gains or losses recognized in income as a result of excluding derivatives from ineffectiveness testing, were not material for Fiscal 2014, Fiscal 2013 or Fiscal 2012.
+For those derivative instruments accounted for as cash flow hedges during Fiscal 2014 or Fiscal 2013, the amounts of derivative gains or losses representing ineffectiveness, and the amounts of gains or losses recognized in income as a result of excluding derivatives from ineffectiveness testing, were not material.

 We are also a party to a number of contracts that have elements of a derivative instrument.
-These contracts include, among others, binding purchase orders, contracts which provide for the purchase and delivery of propane and service contracts that require the counterparty to provide commodity storage or transportation service to meet our normal sales commitments.
+These contracts include, among others, binding purchase orders, contracts that provide for the purchase and delivery of propane and service contracts that require the counterparty to provide commodity storage or transportation service to meet our normal sales commitments.
 Although many of these contracts have the requisite elements of a derivative instrument, these contracts qualify for normal purchase and normal sales exception accounting under GAAP because they provide for the delivery of products or services in quantities that are expected to be used in the normal course of operating our business and the price in the contract is based on an underlying that is directly associated with the price of the product or service being purchased or sold.